shariqmalik10/Blog-Website/README.md

 - [ ] improving the design and placement of the add button
 - [ ] Adding a login system
 - [ ] Doing a complete rehaul of the UI once I learn React
+- [ ] Add the ability to continue writing on the next line
+- [ ] Make the text area for content writing dynamic
+- [ ] Add a line to add date to each post